robert-westenberger/knowledgebase/deep-learning.md

 ### Downsides
 Nearly all machine learning approaches only tell you what products a particular user might like, rather than what recommendations would be helpful for a user.

+## Other data types
+Often, domain-specific data types fit very nicely into existing categories.
+Protein chains look a lot like natural language documents, in that they are a long sequence of distinct tokens with complex relationships and meaning throughout the sequence.
+Using NLP is the current state-of-the-art approach for many types of protein analysis.